SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/writing_review_screen.md

   - review.yml
 ```

-### Step 2: Understanding the Generated Review Screen
+### Step 2: Understanding and Editing the Generated Review Screen

 :::note About `|-`

-The generated YAML might look different than how you're used to writing YAML files.
-The generated YAML uses lots of `|-`,
+The generated YAML uses lots of `|-`.
-which keeps the full text after, but removes the last newline.
 In short, something like this:

 ```yml
 event: |-